 A JRW must be completed for all job reviews.
-The JRW must also be updated each year as a part of the Performance Management (YOU@PSU) process, in order to reflect changes that may have occurred, as well as identify potential career development opportunities.
+The JRW must also be updated each year as a part of the annual Performance Management process, in order to reflect changes that may have occurred, as well as identify potential career development opportunities.

 How long will it take to review a job?

 The time frame for completion of the review may vary depending upon the specific circumstances of the situation including the clarity of information provided, input from management, and review of similar positions within the unit or University.

 Will a salary increase be given when moving up a level?

 In most cases, an increase will be given when moving up a level within the same Job Title because the salary band will also increase.
 However, the amount of increase will vary based upon a number of factors including the unit's available funding, your salary within the new band, and equity considerations within the unit.

 When moving from one Job Title to another, a salary increase will be given, in most cases, if the salary band of the new title/level is higher than the current salary band.